wesleyfranks/DevOpsAllStarsChallenge/Day1/weather-dashboard-demo/README.md

 This project is licensed under the MIT License.

-You can copy and paste this directly into your `README.md` file!
-Let me know if you need any more edits. 🚀
+This version ensures correct formatting with proper spacing, indentation, and clear bullet points.
+Copy this into your `README.md` file, and it should display correctly now.
+Let me know if you encounter any other issues! 🚀